-- (a) the characteristics and technical specifications of the unique identifier; the modalities for the verification of the safety features; the establishment and management of the repository system containing the unique identifiers; - (b) the lists containing the medicinal products or product categories which, in the case of prescription medicines shall not bear the safety features, and in the case of non-prescription medicines shall bear the safety features, established according to the criteria defined in Article 54a(2)(b) of Directive 2001/83/EC, as amended;
+- (a) the characteristics and technical specifications of the unique identifier; the modalities for the verification of the safety features; the establishment and management of the repository system containing the unique identifiers; - (b) the lists containing the medicinal products or product categories which, in the case of prescription medicines shall not bear the safety features, and in the case of non-prescription medicines shall bear the safety features, established according to the criteria defined in Article 54a(2)(b) of Directive 2001/83/EU, as amended; - (c) the procedures for the notification of medicinal products by the national competent authorities to the Commission, as regards non-prescription medicinal products they

-Art.
-54a(2) of Directive 2001/83/EC.
+3 Art.
+54a(2) of Directive 2001/83/EC

-Directive 2011/62/EU of the European Parliament and of the Council of 8 June 2011 amending Directive 2001/83/EC on the Community code relating to medicinal products for human use, as regards the prevention of the entry into the legal supply chain of falsified medicinal products (OJ L 174, 1.7.2011, p.74).
+Directive 2011/62/EU of the European Parliament and of the Council amending Directive 2001/83/EC as regards the prevention of the entry into the legal supply chain of falsified medicinal products, OJ L 174, 1.7.2011, p.74.